-The first Bren School Strategic Environmental Research Initiative — SERI-Fire — facilitates collaboration among natural and social scientists, with the intention of developing new management strategies to prepare for and respond to wildfires in a changing climate.
+The first Bren School of Environmental Science & Management Strategic Environmental Research Initiative — SERI-Fire — facilitates collaboration among natural and social scientists, with the intention of developing new management strategies to prepare for and respond to wildfires in a changing climate.

 This project is funded by NSF Hazards SEES: Land Management Strategies for Confronting Risks and Consequences of Wildfire (EAR-1520847) and the National Socio-Environmental Synthesis Center (SESYNC).
 SESYNC featured the SERI-Fire team in a film about wildfire management.